-In summer 2014, MADE.COM wanted to take things one step further.
-To break down barriers between online and offline with a bold, irreverent new approach.
+In summer 2014, MADE.com wanted to break down barriers between online and offline with a bold, irreverent new approach.
 To show the real-world appeal of its products.
 To spark conversations between customers and potential customers.
 To build a passionate community of design advocates eager to show off the spaces they’ve created and share their insights and ideas with like-minded souls.
 And to turn the furniture industry on its head once again by being the first ever furniture brand to use customers’ homes as its showrooms.

 Creating an innovative ‘social showroom’ online platform, MADE.com wanted to ensure the name, tone and content reflected its creative and unconventional approach at every level.

 Working closely with their talented in-house team, our first job was to think of a name for the new platform.
 We wanted to capture the sense of opening things up: the product in its new environment; breaking down boundaries between the online and real worlds; and the free flow of ideas and conversation, defying categorisation.
 So we suggested Unboxed.
 And they loved it.